Atomwaffen Division: Baltic states (Feuerkrieg Division)

 On September 2, 2019, the British police arrested a 16-year-old Feuerkrieg member for plotting a mass shooting and arson attacks.
 The army cadet had professed his admiration for Adolf Hitler and James Mason.
-Prosecutor Michelle Nelson said he adheres to "occult Nazism" and satanism.
+Prosecutor Michelle Nelson said he adhered to "occult Nazism" and satanism.
 He had also allegedly surveyed the synagogues in the Durham area in preparation for the attack and talked with another man about buying a gun from him.
 He also tried to obtain a dangerous chemical from his neo-Nazi friend.
 The boy wrote in his journal how he needed to "shed empathy" in preparation for the attack.
 The group published the addresses of the force's station buildings, custody suites and training centres in retaliation and encouraged its members and sympathizers to kill West Midlands Chief Constable Dave Thompson.
 It was added that all police are "race traitors" and that police stations should be "considered high value targets to any local NS [National Socialist]".
-On November 20, 2019, he was found guilty of preparing a terrorist attack and several other terror offenses and is awaiting sentencing in custody.
-In addition to the terror offenses, he is charged with sexually assaulting a 12-year-old girl.
+On November 20, 2019, he was found guilty of preparing a terrorist attack and several other terror offenses and was awaiting sentencing in custody.
+In addition to the terror offenses, he was charged with sexually assaulting a 12-year-old girl.
 He was eventually convicted of five sexual assaults in addition to the terror offenses.

-On October 8, 2019, Feuerkrieg Division took responsibility for the bombing of Western Union offices on the Balčikonis street in Vilnius, Lithuania, posting footage of the bomb being constructed and stated that "Our threats are not empty".
+On October 8, 2019, Feuerkrieg Division took responsibility for the unsuccessful bombing of Western Union offices on the Balčikonis street in Vilnius, Lithuania, posting footage of the bomb being constructed and stated that "Our threats are not empty".
 Nazi symbols were also spray painted on the building.
 The next day, a 21-year-old Luke Hunter appeared in court in London charged with terror offences, allegedly having supported the Feuerkrieg Division and encouraged the mass murder of Jews, non-white people and homosexuals.
 In December 2020 he was sentenced to four years in prison.
 Subsequently, a 21-year-old Lithuanian named Gediminas Beržinskas was arrested and charged with the bombing and Lithuanian police removed a large quantity of explosives and firearms from his apartment.
 It was also revealed that his gang had previously been charged with the brutal beating and sexual assault of a teenage girl.
 The Estonian Internal Security Service also stated that their operation had stopped a similar bombing from taking place in Estonia by another member of Feuerkrieg Division.